 Albert leaned back to get a better look at him.
 “You took the day off that weekend.”

 Albert’s eyebrow creased in thought.
 “It was the weekend of Mary’s birthday.”
 He referred to Greg’s older daughter.

 Greg snapped his fingers in realization.
 “Oh, that weekend!
 But that was months ago… Had he kept the secret that long?”

 “How long did he have that ring with him?”
 I asked.

 “About…” Albert paused while deep in thought. “three months or so,” he announced.

 “Wow, that long.
 I wonder what changed his mind,” Greg said.

 “It’s Julian.
 We’ll hardly guess what’s on his mind most of the time,” I jested.

 “True,” Greg smirked in agreement.

-The conversation continued on for another minute until I had to cut it short to focus on my workload.
-My two companion happy helped me on a few tasks – mostly leg work to the copy machine until my noon break was approaching.
+The conversation continued for another minute until I had to cut it short to focus on my workload.
+My companions happily helped me on a few tasks, which was mostly leg work to the copy machine until my noon break.
 It was then another familiar face arrived at the office.